leocmcheung/tfldez/README.md

   - BigQuery Admin
 - Create a new key for the service account, and download the key as JSON credentials.
 Store the key in a secure location.
 - Install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/install-sdk)
-- Replace the GCP key location in the following codes and execute the codes in terminal:
+- Replace the GCP key location in the following codes and execute the codes on terminal:
 ```export GOOGLE_APPLICATION_CREDENTIALS=<path_to_your_credentials>.json
 gcloud auth activate-service-account --key-file $GOOGLE_APPLICATION_CREDENTIALS
 gcloud auth application-default login